amiothenes/1T-Sentence-Miner/README.md

 3. Set up the path for your .jar file
     * Open .bat file on Windows and change [PATH] to the jar's path on your PC.
 Example: `C:\Users\name\folder\T1SentencesFinder.jar`
     * Open .command file on Mac and change [PATH] to the jar's path on your Mac.
 Example `/Users/name/folder/Testing/T1SentencesFinder.jar`
-4. Run the .bat or .command file
+4. Run the .bat or .command file (you can put it the .bat/.command anywhere; ex: Desktop) (update that file if you change where the folder with .jar's path)
 5. If it's running without errors, it's time to fill the learnWords.txt with words you know
     1. Export your filtered-only-known-words Anki deck as a .txt file
     2. Set it in Excel or Google Sheets